bdovhan/SimpleDataTableApp/SimpleDataTable/2gmp-workshop/Guide.md

 ## Agenda

 For this workshop, the following steps will be performed.
-The code will be split into two subdirectories to divide it into the base 2GMP package and the dependent 2GMP package.
+The code will be split into several subdirectories to divide it into the base 2GMP package and the dependent 2GMP packages.
-`SimpleDataTableController` class and related entities should be placed into the base 2GMP package `DataTableController` class and related entities should be placed into the dependent 2GMP package Then both packages will be installed into some test environment (Dev Hub org) might be reused for this purpose
+Base setup classes which generate data should be placed into the base setup 2GMP package `SimpleDataTableController` class and related entities should be placed into the dependent Simple Data Table 2GMP package `DataTableController` class and related entities should be placed into the dependent Data Table 2GMP package Then all the packages will be installed into some test environment.
+Namespace org or Dev Hub org might be reused for this purpose
 @NamespaceAccessible annotation should be used in the base package to expose the code for the dependent package.
-Both packages will share the same registered namespace.
+All the packages will share the same registered namespace.

 ## Fork